fuyumaou/Big-Data-and-Twitter/README.md

 A project developed for the 2nd Year Group Design Practical of the Computer Science Course at the University of Oxford.
 It aims to be web application that can be used as a minimalist survival guide for confused tourist, built using data gathered from Twitter users.
 It is simple enough to be used by any tourist and offers support for any trip location.

 At the moment, the four main uses are:
 (1) getting the Language Distribution of Tweets in any circular area;
 (2) building a Word Cloud of the most frequent words in the area viewed by the User;
 (3) obtaining the Official Twitter Timeline of any Place of Interest;
 (4) obtaining the Twitter Users' Opinion about any Place of Interest.

 Of Note: (1) and (2) depend on the sample space of Tweets gathered and stored in a MongoDB database.

 ### Setting Up:
 1. Using git clone the project in the folder of your choosing (alternatively download and copy the files).
 2. Install Python 2.7.9.
 Make sure Pip is installed (otherwise install it).
-3. Install VirtualEnv, by typing in the terminal of your choice: pip install virtualenv
+3. Install VirtualEnv, by typing in the terminal of your choice:
+    pip install virtualenv
 4. Go to the project folder and create a directory called env.
 5. In terminal, write:
     virtualenv env
    to create the virtual environment.
 6. Setup the Environment Variables, either in the System or by changing the activation script.
    The following are required:
         TWITTER_ACCESS_TOKEN
         TWITTER_ACCESS_TOKEN_SECRET
         TWITTER_CONSUMER_KEY
         TWITTER_CONSUMER_SECRET
         ALCHEMYAPI_KEY
         MONGOLAB_URI
-   First four will be provided by Twitter, the fifth can be obtained from the AlchemyAPI, while the sixth is the URI to the MongoDB database.
+   First four will be provided by Twitter, the fifth can be obtained from the AlchemyAPI, while the sixth
+   is the URI to the MongoDB database.
-   If the activation script is changed to set these variables make sure to unset them in the deactivation script.
+   Of Note: If the activation script is changed to set these variables make sure to unset them in the deactivation script.

    For Windows users, the activation/deactivation scripts are activate.bat and deactivate.bat in env\Scripts\.
    Just open any text editor of choice, and add:
     in activate.bat:
         set "[VAR_NAME]=[VAR_VALUE]"
     in deactivate.bat:
         set [VAR_NAME]=
     [VAR_NAME] is to be replaced with actual name of the Environment Variable, while [VAR_VALUE] with the actual value you want to use for them.
-    It is possible to set the Variables for the other Operating Systems (probably easier).
+    Of Note: It is possible to set the Variables for the other Operating Systems (probably easier).
-7. Activate Virtual Environment. on Windows: run from terminal: env\Scripts\activate
+7. Activate Virtual Environment.
+    on Windows: run from terminal: env\Scripts\activate
 8. Install prerequisites:
     pip install -r requirements.txt
 9. Once usage is finished: run deactivate.

-Notes: it is possible to run without virtualenv, although it means that all the Environment Variables and the prerequisites have to be installed on the System.
+Of Note: it is possible to run without virtualenv, although it means that all the Environment Variables and the prerequisites have to be installed on the System.

 ### Gathering Data:
     When the environment is set up, in the folder of the project open a terminal and run: